tkurki/navgauge/README.md

 4. B&G SailSteer looked like something I'd like, but I don't want to upgrade my plotter.

 5. I was disappointed with the gauge displays available on my Raymarine i70.
 You have the data, do what you want as opposed to being [limited](http://n2kpi.blogspot.fi/2013/08/the-starting-point.html) by the built-in display formats and functions in MFDs.
 Want a sparkline for certain data?
 Change the color scheme?
 [Make depth figure big & red](https://github.com/tkurki/navgauge/commit/d9c3be806f2b1ace49164ab8153052d313f43043) if it is less than 6 meters?
 A [simple list of all the data available on the bus](https://github.com/tkurki/navgauge/blob/master/webapp/busdata.html)?
-A new visualization for AWA history?
+A [colored polar plot of ground wind history](https://github.com/tkurki/navgauge/commit/a15d6b46c81c496b871c2f9199ee5faa3323d0bb) with smoothly fading trail??
 Just do it...

 ## Ideas